pbunnun/SeeWeDev/INSTALL.md

     git clone -b With-NodeEditorV3 --recursive https://github.com/pbunnun/SeeWeDev.git

-How ever If you have already cloned the repository without the --recursive option, you can initialize the submodules with the following command:
+However If you have already cloned the repository without the --recursive option, you can initialize the submodules with the following command:

     git clone -b With-NodeEditorV3 https://github.com/pbunnun/SeeWeDev.git
     git submodule update --init --recursive